placerda/pulmo-sense/README.md

 ---

 ### CLIP (Contrastive Language-Image Pretraining)
-*Uses multimodal embeddings combining visual features with semantic textual descriptions to generalize across clinical contexts.*
+*Uses CLIP’s vision encoder to classify CT scans without using text or zero-shot features.*

-Applies a pretrained CLIP model that includes a visual encoder (ViT or ResNet) and a text encoder (Transformer).
-CT images are encoded, and textual class labels such as "Normal", "Common Pneumonia", and "COVID-19" are embedded using the text encoder.
-Cosine similarity is computed between image and text embeddings, and the most similar class is predicted.
-This zero-shot setting enables flexible generalization.
+Only the vision transformer (ViT) from openai/clip-vit-base-patch32 is used.
+CT images are converted to 3-channel, resized to 224×224, and passed through the encoder.
+The pooled output feeds a linear classification head trained from scratch.
+The text encoder is not used.

 ---